US Department of Energy Awards Winners of Floating Offshore Wind Readiness Prize

 Credit: Principle Power/Ocean Winds

-The (DOE) unveiled the recipients of Phase Two of the Floating Offshore Wind Readiness (FLOWIN) Prize on Wednesday, marking a pivotal step towards bolstering the manufacture and deployment of floating offshore wind structures.
+The (DOE) unveiled the recipients of Phase Two of the Floating Wind Readiness (FLOWIN) Prize on Wednesday, marking a pivotal step towards bolstering the manufacture and deployment of floating offshore wind structures.

 Each of the five victorious teams will receive a cash award of USD 450,000 (EUR 415,435) along with USD 100,000 in technical assistance at a DOE national laboratory.